AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 * Do you just need different languages or also language to adopt to regional specifics?
 * Do you need rich media content like images or videos to be different for different locales?

 Be clear about you content update workflow.
 What is the approval process that the system needs to support?
-Might [AEM workflows](/help/sites-cloud/authoring/workflows/overview.md) be leveraged to automate this process?
+Might AEM workflows be leveraged to automate this process?

 Note that your [content hierarchy](#content-hierarchy) can be leveraged to make localization easier.

-See the document [Multi Site Manager and Translation](/help/sites-cloud/administering/msm-and-translation.md) for full details on AEM's powerful translation features.
+See the [additional resources](#additional-resources) section for additional documentation on AEM workflows and localization tools.

 ##### Leverage the Content Hierarchy {#content-hierarchy}